rebeccapeltz/node-project/heroku.md

         <td>
             Run the app locally</td>
         <td> `heroku local` <br>
-         <b>heroku manages ports: for local server it uses 5000 but on the cloud that may change</b>.
+         <b>heroku manages ports: for local server it uses 5000 but on the cloud that may change</b>.Modify server listen to make port variable and accessed from process.env.PORT.
-          To manage this you will want to change your server listen to something which will let heroku assign the port when it is running your server:
          ```
          app.listen(process.env.PORT
             || 3000, () => { console.log('up on '+ process.env.PORT